 Managing invasive plants such as Siberian elm (Ulmus pumila), buckthorn (Rhamnus cathartica), honeysuckle (Lonicera spp.), locust (Robinia spp.), and other woody species is often difficult.
 Herbicide treatments alone or in combination with fire and mechanical methods, such as cutting and shredding, can provide cost effective removal of woody vegetation.
 Use of herbicides minimizes site disturbance compared to mechanical methods, and can be applied on a variety of sites often throughout the year.

-For detailed information regarding foliar, basal, and cut surface herbicide applications on woody plants go to http://bit.ly/woodyplantcontrol
+For detailed information regarding foliar, basal, and cut surface herbicide applications on woody plants click here

 Other Invasive Plant Species

 A complete list of species controlled by Milestone herbicide and application timing specifications is included in Section 4 of the Invasive Plant Management with Milestone and Other Herbicides publication.

 ®™Trademark of Dow AgroSciences, DuPont or Pioneer and their affiliated companies or respective owners.
 Milestone is not registered for sale or use in all states.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your state.
-Label precautions apply to forage treated with Milestone and to manure from animals that have consumed treated forage within the last three days.
-Consult the label for full details.
-Always read and follow label instructions.
+When treating areas in and around roadside or utility rights-of-way that are or will be grazed, hayed or planted to forage, important label precautions apply regarding harvesting hay from treated sites, using manure from animals grazing on treated areas or rotating the treated area to sensitive crops.
+See the product label for details.
+State restrictions on the sale and use of Milestone apply.
+Consult the label before purchase or use for full details.
+Always read and follow label directions. ©2019 Corteva

 Active ingredients for herbicide products mentioned in this article: Milestone (aminopyralid).